kylefmohr/bluesky-sms-service/README.md

    - ~Also, does this apply to normal URLs?
 If so, fix that too~
  - Support for video attachments
    - Maybe.
 This is a very low priority: videos sent using MMS are extremely compressed, take a long time to send, and are more pricey to receive.
- - Support for people on other PDS's!
-This is a big one